Back to Blog

 • Calendar sync that only goes one direction

-• SMS reminders locked behind expensive tiers
+• SMS reminders locked behind expensive tiers or sold as credit packs

 • No way to embed booking on your existing website